satyamedh/WordleSolver/README.md

 TODO:
 - [ ] Add proper handling of repeated letters
-- [ ] Clean up and optimize code.
-It's a mess right now(blame it on the fact that it's 3:37am)
+- [ ] General code cleanup and optimization
 - [ ] Use statistics to improve predictions